Compared: The Best Graphics Cards for CAD in 2025

 Our guide on graphics cards wouldn’t be complete if we didn’t mention benchmarks.
 Benchmarks are automated tests run by specially designed software.
 This software will perform specific tasks whilst measuring the performance and workload of the GPU.

 These benchmarks are important because they avert subjective discussions on the best graphics card for a particular use.
 Instead, you can find empirical data on a GPU’s performance.
 You can even run a benchmark yourself thanks to software available from Cadalyst.
+Benchmark tests can regularly highlight surprising results.

-Certified graphics cards for CAD
+Certified Graphics Cards for CAD

 A number of the most prominent software developers have made life easier for us by publishing their list of graphics cards that have been tried and tested with popular CAD software.
 These are often referred to as ‘certified devices’ by the software developer.